Please visit this page frequently for rule updates.

 Potential delegates will be notified of the final selection results.
 The HKOI Organizing Committee’s decision shall be final.

-All selected members are required to attend ACM Hong Kong.
-IOI, NOI and IOM team members are required to attend the Training Camp, and additional team training sessions in July.
+All selected members are required to attend team training sessions in August.